A Hamburger Today

 Emulsified dressings, on the other hand, cling well to all sorts of surfaces, including hydrophobic lettuce leaves.
 Emulsion + even coating = better flavor in each bite.
 And I'm perfectly content to remove cheffy flair in the pursuit of better flavor.

 When it comes down to it, an emulsified Caesar salad dressing is essentially a flavored mayonnaise.
-Fortunately for us, because of the large amounts of solid particles it contains in the form of Parmesan and black pepper, it's far easier to emulsify a Caesar dressing than it is a standard mayonnaise—you'd have no problem doing it with a bowl, a whisk, and a bit of elbow grease.
+Fortunately for us, because of the large amounts of solid particles it contains in the form of Parmesan and black pepper, it's far easier to emulsify a Caesar dressing than a standard mayonnaise—you'd have no problem doing it with a bowl, a whisk, and a bit of elbow grease.
 That said, the absolute easiest way to do it is using my Foolproof 2-Minute Mayonnaise technique.

 It goes something like this: